sudarshan2401/tp/docs/UserGuide.md

 **Sample Usage:**

-1. If you want to mark the second student in your class "CS2103T", whereby the class is positioned at index 1 in your class list, as absent.
+1. Assuming you want to mark the second student named "Jamie" in your class "CS2103T", whereby the class is positioned at index "1" in your class list, as absent.
 2. Enter the following commands:
 ```
 view /c 1